xenondevs/Docs/docs/nova/addon/resourcepack/build-logic.md

 This might be useful if you want to add custom characters to the `minecraft:default` font without overriding existing characters.
 Using `#!kotlin Font.findFirstUnoccupied` or `#!kotlin Font.findFirstUnoccupiedRange` you could then search for an unoccupied range of code points.

-!!! warning "Resource-intensive operation"

-    Because `customFonts` might change at any time, retrieving the `mergedFonts` map will always merge the `vanillaFonts` and `customFonts` map again, which is a relatively resource-intesive operation.

 ### MovedFontContent